 For the Roundup litigation, the primary qualifying types of Non-Hodgkin’s or Chronic Lymphocytic Leukemia and their respective subtypes are:

-· Diffuse large B-cell lymphoma (most common type of NHL)
+· Diffuse large B-cell lymphoma (a most common type of NHL)

 · Anaplastic Large T-Cell Lymphoma